PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Front-End.md

 3. **Integration with Sail App**

-   - By default, the FE integrates with the existing SafeLanes “Sail App” shell via Module Federation or a fallback wrapper (iframe/web component).
+   - By default, the FE integrates with the existing SafeLanes "Sail App" shell via Module Federation or a fallback wrapper (iframe/web component).
    - A mild runtime check attempts direct Federation if the host is Angular 18.2.0; otherwise, it uses the fallback component.

 ---

-### 5\.
-Data Requirements
+### 5. Data Requirements

 1. **Daily Rest-Hour Records**

    - The FE sends and receives a structured payload of 48 half-hour blocks, plus a date, user ID, total rest/work hours, and violation flags.
-   - For each half-hour block, the FE uses enumerated values (“Work,” “Rest,” “Planned,” etc.).
+   - For each half-hour block, the FE uses enumerated values ("Work," "Rest," "Planned," etc.).

 2. **Conflict Overwrites**

-   - User’s inputs are not needed for conflict resolution.
+   - User's inputs are not needed for conflict resolution.
 Simple last write wins rule is followed.

 3. **Planning Data**